List of Wednesday characters: Gomez Addams

 Gomez Addams (portrayed by Luis Guzmán) is the father of Wednesday and Pugsley.
 He and Morticia are the ones who take Wednesday to Nevermore Academy after Wednesday was expelled for unleashing piranhas on the water polo team that trapped Pugsley in a locker.
 Gomez also has a history with Donovan Galpin when he was suspected of killing Garrett Gates.

 In season two, Gomez and Morticia enroll Pugsley into Nevermore Academy due to his electrokinesis being perfected.
 Both of them linger when Barry Dort is in need of donors as they make their home away from home in Marilyn Thornhill's old residence.
 Gomez would later recognize "Slurp" as Isaac Night which he later informs Morticia.
 During the Nevermore Gala, Gomez was present when Bianca brainwashed Dort into confessing to his crimes and when Wednesday blackmailed Grandmama Hester Frump into giving a worthy donation to the school.
-A flashback revealed that Gomez used to have electrokinesis until it was drained in Isaac Night's experiments which Morticia saved him from.
+A flashback revealed that Gomez used to have electrokinesis until it was drained in Isaac Night's experiments from which Morticia saved him.
 Gomez later called the sheriff's department to Nevermore.
-Following the deaths of Isaac and Françoise Galpin, Gomez and Mortica return home with Pugsley and Lurch while Wednesday, Thing, and Uncle Fester head off to find Enid.
+Following the deaths of Isaac and Françoise Galpin, Gomez and Mortica return home with Pugsley and Lurch while Wednesday, Thing, and Uncle Fester head north to find Enid, who was last seen near the Canadian border.